cmaps/tsp-quantumannealing/README.md

 #### tspVc.py - code to perform the classical experiments
 #### tspVcqs.py - code to perform the classical quantum simulator experiments
 #### tspVq.py - code to perform the quantum experiments
+#### tsp-Hopfield-Tank.py - code to perform the Hopfield-Tank experiments